-Mobility slammed into the enterprise technology scene and made an indelible impact on the modern business.
+Mobility slammed into the enterprise technology scene and made an indelible impact on modern business.
 There’s no question how important it can be for your firm.
-If you’re considering mobile development, the question for your firm might be: What type of mobile presence is best for your business?
-Should you choose a mobile website or a mobile app?
+If you’re considering mobile development, your firm’s question might be: What type of mobile presence is best for your business?
+What should you choose between a mobile website or a mobile app?

 Both mobile apps and mobile websites are accessed on handheld devices like smartphones and tablets.
-A mobile website is sort of a first step in developing a mobile web presence.
-A mobile app, on the other hand, might be useful for developing a specific application for your enterprise.
-Building and testing mobile apps for various platforms, multiple form factors, and uploading apps to the various stores is more intensive than building and testing mobile websites for multiple browsers.
+A mobile website is the first step in developing a mobile web presence.
+On the other hand, a mobile app might be useful for developing a specific application for your enterprise.
+Building and testing mobile apps for various platforms, multiple form factors, and uploading apps to the different stores are more intensive than building and testing mobile websites for various browsers.
 And, coding for mobile apps requires a more specialized skill-set than coding for mobile websites.

 What is a mobile website?

 A mobile website is similar to any other website.
-Like other websites, mobile websites can display text, data, images and video.
-The only difference is that it’s specifically designed and built for smaller, hand-held screens.
+Like other websites, mobile websites can display text, data, images, and video.
+The only difference lies in the design built for smaller, handheld screens.
 They can be accessed using any mobile device’s web browser, like Safari on iOS and Chrome on Android.
-When users access your URL, your website automatically detects the mobile device and redirects the viewer to the mobile version of your website.
+When users access your URL, your website automatically detects the mobile device and redirects the viewer to your website’s mobile version.

 What is a mobile app?

-Questions to ask before you pick mobile website or mobile app?
+Questions to ask before you pick a mobile website or mobile app?

 Publishing a mobile website is a relatively easy and straightforward process.

-If you are not ready to dive into a mobile app yet, try building a mobile website to conceptualize, build, test and learn about the kind of presence you want your enterprise to have in the mobile world.
+In case you’re not ready to dive into a mobile app yet, try building a mobile website to conceptualize, build, test, and learn about the kind of presence you want your enterprise to have in the mobile world.